guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Neural Turing Machines](https://arxiv.org/pdf/1410.5401v2.pdf) (Outstanding for implementing simple neural algorithms with seemingly good generalisation)
 - [Teaching Machines to Read and Comprehend](https://arxiv.org/pdf/1506.03340v3.pdf) (A very interesting and creative work about textual question answering, there is something to do with that)
 - [Pixel Recurrent Neural Networks](https://arxiv.org/pdf/1601.06759.pdf) (Nice for photoshop-like "content aware fill" to fill missing patches in images)
-- [WaveNet: a Generative Model for Raw Audio](https://arxiv.org/pdf/1609.03499v2.pdf) (Epic raw voice/music generation with new architectures based on dilated causal convolutions to capture more audio lenght)

 ## Convolutional Neural Networks